 These mini-health stations offer folks a chance to care for themselves with herbs and vitamins.
 It is a chance to both heal and to learn!
 If you are interested in creating an HerbCare Station in your neck of the woods, we have lots of packing lists and templates in the Toolkit to help get you started and a little guide book at the bottom of this page!

-Due to the current corona crisis, there are important modifications to make to our HerbCare stations.
-Here is what we’ve done:
+Due to the corona crisis, it is important to make modifications at times to your HerbCare offerings.
+Here are some extra considerations:

-- Remove all shared pumps from permanent stations.
-In place, offer only individually bagged and packaged items for folks to pick up and take with them.
+- Removal of shared pumps from permanent stations.
+In place of shared bottles and bags, offer individually bagged and packaged items for folks to pick up and take with them.

 - If you want to continue to offer up single shots of things like fire cider, such as is the case in some soup kitchens, bring out the station when it can be manned by one designated person who has washed and gloved hands and allow them to pump and dispense all the shots.